Profile of the Faculty

 Education and Research

 The Department of Applied Physics is one of nine faculties at TU/e.
-The department teaches the Bachelor of Applied Physics and the master¹s degree of applied physics.
+The department teaches the bachelor's degree of Applied Physics and the master¹s degrees of Applied Physics and Science and Technology of Nuclear Fusion.

 Furthermore, fundamental research is carried out at the faculty of Applied Physics.
 The department has three research clusters: Functional Materials, Transport Physics, and Plasma Physics and Radiation Technology.
 The 12 groups in the department are embedded in one of those three research clusters.